sstoeckl/crypto2/README.md

 #> # ... with 369 more rows
 ```

-and then download information on ‘binance’ and ‘kraken’:
+and then download information on “binance” and “kraken”:

 ``` r
 ex_info <- exchange_info(exchanges %>% filter(slug %in% c('binance','kraken')))